 The event is designed as a tourism opportunity to promote local businesses while encouraging active living and physical fitness in Rush County.
 The ride will showcase the beauty of Rush County and its historic covered bridges.

-The third annual Five in 50 starts in Rushville and includes 12-mile, 24-mile, and 50-mile routes.
+The fourth annual Five in 50 starts in Rushville and includes 12-mile, 24-mile, and 50-mile routes.
 The 50-mile route will take bicycle riders through five historic covered bridges and five additional Rush County towns (Milroy, Moscow, Gowdy, Homer, and Arlington).

 Proceeds from the ride will be directed to the Rush County United Fund https://www.rcuf.org and for the preservation of the Rush County Covered Bridges and other historical sites.